In this guide, we’ll be diving into how to edit moody portraits in Lightroom.

-The first tip I have when editing moody portraits in Lightroom does not even have to deal with Lightroom yet (bear with me).
+The first tip I have for editing moody portraits in Lightroom does not even involve Lightroom yet (bear with me).
+That is, pre-photoshoot planning.

+When editing moody photos in Lightroom, it is very important that when you are on your actual photo shoot, you are going for that “moody” look.
 This means the photo should have a subject that preferably isn’t smiling, the time of day might not be when the sun is directly overhead, and the setting for your photograph isn’t in a bounce house (I thought of the place where most people are smiling).

+In the past, I have tried very hard to edit “moody” for all my photos in Lightroom.
+However, I would fall short.
 This is because I would try to edit ALL of my photos moody, even if the feeling and emotion the photograph was giving off wasn’t “moody” at all.

-So what do I mean by this?
-Take these two photos that I took for example:
+So, what do I mean by this?
+Take these two photos that I took, for example:

 The first is my subject smiling in a general warm setting: